4 First Steps With Your Data

 It’s good to know you don’t have to worry about missing values for age, race, female, or hispanic, but you definitely have to think carefully about marital_status, edu, and income.

 What this cannot tell you is why the data are missing.
 Often you can answer this question by examining the relationships between missing values and other variables.
-For example, who are the people with missing values of income?
+For example, what is the distribution of age for the people with missing values of income?

 acs.loc[acs['income'].isna(), 'age'].describe()